 Testing individual electronic components is not only a valuable skill, but a big part of fixing electrical problems on cars.
 In my college training classes we sat down with bread boards and learned how to diagnose and repair individual components.

-The video on the left has the same goals.
+The video has the same goals.
 You learn about the tools and the proper equipment required for automotive electrical tasks, but more importantly how to decipher the test results.

 In addition It includes how to check voltage, resistance, amperage and good stuff about Ohm’s Law.
 In my opinion it is a clear and concise video with enough attention to detail so the enthusiast understands what this stuff means to the efficient repair of automotive electrical circuits.

-Yes it’s a little weak on the animations and voice over, but If you have an interest in electronics and are a beginner or a seasoned professional looking to sharpen some skills I think you will benefit from watching it.
+Yes, it’s a little weak on the animations and voice over, but If you have an interest in electronics you’ll like it.
+Both beginners and seasoned professionals looking to sharpen some skills I think you’ll benefit from watching it.